-Fraud is a broad term and one that is often thrown around rather loosely.
-Generally, fraud is defined as illegally obtaining money from someone using a form of deception.
+Fraud is defined as illegally obtaining a benefit (e.g., money) from someone using a form of deception.
 From a legal standpoint, there are different "types" of misrepresentation, with overlapping elements, and the party alleging that someone has misrepresented a material fact has the burden of proof.

 Florida recognizes two separate theories of recovery for damage occurring as a result of misrepresentation.
 One basis of recovery is for intentional misrepresentation (technically, fraud is intentional) and the other is for negligent misrepresentation.
 In other words, under Florida law, a party may be liable for misrepresenting a material fact even if the misrepresentation was a mistake, instead of intentional.
 Florida also seems to recognize a legal theory for "false information negligently supplied for the guidance of others," although it is unclear whether it is a claim that is truly separate and distinct from negligent misrepresentation.